MS in Construction Management

 Why choose Drexel for your MS in Construction Management?

-The Drexel Construction Management Masters is delivered online for the convenience of students working full-time while earning the degree.
-The coursework is specifically designed by faculty and industry advisors to be practice-focused, allowing learning to have an immediate impact in the workplace.
-The online classes challenge and engage through experiential components and highly interactive classroom content.
+The Drexel Construction Management master's is delivered online for the convenience of students working full-time.
+The coursework is specifically designed by field experienced faculty and industry advisors to be practice-focused, with opportunities for internships and experiential learning.
+Learning has an immediate impact in the workplace, as classes challenge and engage through experiential components and highly interactive classroom content.

-As a graduate of Drexel’s construction management master’s program, you will emerge prepared to apply critical thinking and analysis to take on the demands of the job.
-You will excel in your career through gained technical and managerial skills, application of learned scientific methodologies and and the injection of creativity and innovation into the process.
+The master's degree in construction management prepares graduates to apply critical thinking and analysis to take on the demands of the job.
+You will excel in your career through enhanced technical and managerial skills, application of learned scientific methodologies and and the injection of creativity and innovation into the process.
+By the time you graduate, you will have opportunities to grow a robust professional network and be ready to lead teams successfully in this dynamic and exciting field.

 Christine Fiori, program director, explains how an MS in Construction Management prepares you to advance your construction career.

-The Engineering Leadership and Society department seeks to educate a new generation of construction, science, technology and engineering professionals that are prepared to address global, societal and industry challenges with analytical minds and community focused hearts.
-Combining related diverse fields helps to educate a well-rounded, ethical and compassionate professional with the ability to employ the principles of transformational leadership.
-The focus of our program is to equip you with the tools for finding sustainable and achievable outcomes to solve for highly complex challenges.
+The Engineering Leadership and Society department seeks to educate a new generation of construction, science, technology and engineering professionals that are prepared to address global, societal and industry challenges.
+Our programs aim to provide well-rounded and ethical instruction that infuse the ability to employ the principles of transformational leadership.
+The focus is to equip you with the tools for finding sustainable and achievable outcomes to solve for highly complex challenges.

 Faculty

-Drexel places a high value on industry connections and experience at every level.
-Teaching faculty in your program are experts with industry experience or at the forefront of teaching.
+Drexel places a high value on industry connections and experience or at the forefront of teaching.

 Drexel Online